Edit Your Comment

 BaldoN posted:

 Very good approach to have some initial expectations.
-I personally would prefer to enter on 'cable' after the reaction coming out of the elections.
+I personally would prefer to enter on "cable" after the reaction coming out of the elections.

-'Cable' entering is indeed lowers some pressure, but may be much more risky overall.
+"Cable" entering is indeed lowers some pressure, but may be much more risky overall.

-First of all, it might be intentional movement to kick out the majority originated from the market itself, or from a [email protected] broker.
+First of all, it might be intentional movement to kick out the majority originated from the market itself, or from a smart-@ss broker.
 Also, due to low liquidity, most brokers decrease leverage and widen spreads immensely.
 Taking all that into account I think, that opening positions not prior, but during such important events is very inconvenient and may have heavy consequences.

-Zeiten Ändern Dich. email: [email protected]
+Zeiten Ändern Dich. email: ulrichmax@

 maxulr posted:BaldoN posted:

 Very good approach to have some initial expectations.
-I personally would prefer to enter on 'cable' after the reaction coming out of the elections.
+I personally would prefer to enter on "cable" after the reaction coming out of the elections.

-'Cable' entering is indeed lowers some pressure, but may be much more risky overall.
+"Cable" entering is indeed lowers some pressure, but may be much more risky overall.

-First of all, it might be intentional movement to kick out the majority originated from the market itself, or from a [email protected] broker.
+First of all, it might be intentional movement to kick out the majority originated from the market itself, or from a smart-@ss broker.
 Also, due to low liquidity, most brokers decrease leverage and widen spreads immensely.
 Taking all that into account I think, that opening positions not prior, but during such important events is very inconvenient and may have heavy consequences.

 Opening the positions prior event is more or less close to gambling.
 During the event may depend from market conditions, but still due to the high volatility and low liquidity the stops could be triggered quickly.
 After the event is much better, after the sharp market reaction :).